 “Why is he not safe with you?
 Beyond all the obvious reasons, of course.”

 “I’ll have you know he is perfectly safe with me under normal circumstances, thank you.
-But now…” Luther shook his head.
+But now…” Luther shook his head, a flicker of something dark crossing his face.
 “Things have changed.
-I’ve always said that I was the only vampire in this world, but it turns out that’s not the case.”
+I’ve always said I was the only vampire in this world.
+It turns out I was wrong.”

 “There’s more than one of you fucks?
 That’s the last thing we need.”

 “There’s one other.
 Katrina.
-She was with me when I fell through a thin spot in reality and ended up here.
+She was with me when I fell through a thin spot in reality.
 I always believed she hadn’t come with me because I assumed that if she had, she would have ended up nearby.
-Afterall, an entire city full of people was dumped here, all still together.
-It turns out that didn’t happen in this case and she ended up… well, I don’t know.
+It turns out she ended up… well, I don’t know.
 Elsewhere.”

 “Why is this a problem?
 For you, I mean.
 Another one of you is definitely a problem for the rest of us.”

 “She’s nothing like me, and believe me, Finch, that’s not a good thing.
 Vampires… we can’t reproduce sexually, but we can create more vampires.
-I won’t go into the process, but all vampires were human once.”
+All vampires were human once.”

-“Wait, is that why…” Finch gestured in Shadow’s direction.
+“Wait, is that why…” Finch gestured toward Shadow.

-Luther glanced at Shadow, who was staring out of the window while methodically consuming the crust on his slice of bread.
-“He’s clearly not a vampire.
-He’s eating bread, Finch.”
+Luther glanced at Shadow, who was now methodically consuming the crust on his slice of bread.
+“He’s clearly not a vampire, Finch.
+He’s eating bread.”

 “Obviously.
 I meant that’s not why you have him, is it?
-You’re not planning to turn him into a vampire, are you?”
+You’re not planning to turn him into a vampire?”

 “No,” Luther said.
 “Anyway, I bring this up because Katrina was the vampire who turned me.
-At the time, I thought all she wanted from me afterwards was for me to stay with her in a committed relationship.
+At the time, I thought all she wanted was for me to stay with her.
 As it turns out, she expected a more… complete dedication.
 For me to exist only for her.
 I attempted to defy her, and it cost me dearly.”

 “Now?
-Because I’m hers and that’s that, in her mind.
+Because in her mind, I’m her property.
 Originally?”
 Luther shrugged.
 “My eyes.
-Grey eyes are uncommon and she thinks they’re attractive.”
+Grey eyes are uncommon.
+She thought they were attractive.”

 “And, what?
-You think she’s going to go after Shadow?”
+You think she’s going to go after Shadow to get to you?”

-“She did go after Shadow.
+“She already did.
 She entered my house while I was out.
-Shadow hid, but he heard her talking to a human man as they looked for him.
-They gave up and left before I got back, but when I realised who had been in my house and why, we packed a few belongings and left immediately.”
+Shadow hid—he's very good at that—but he heard her talking to a man.
+They gave up and left before I got back.
+When I realised who had been in my house, we packed a few belongings and left immediately.”

 “Okay, so we take Shadow.
-What are you going to do about this?”
+What are you going to do about all this?”

-Luther held his arms out at his sides, palms up.
+Luther held his palms up, an uncharacteristically helpless gesture.
 “I don’t have any solutions yet.
 Older vampires are stronger, so I wouldn’t win in a fight.
-She can’t be reasoned with.
-The police won’t do anything.
-In this case, I don’t even blame them.
-They’re not equipped for this.”
+She can’t be reasoned with, and the police aren't equipped for this.”

-“So this probably isn’t going to be a short little weekend stay and then you come pick up your kid.
-A thousand sounded pretty good for one night’s work.
-It’s not sounding great for indefinite room and board.”
+“So this isn't a weekend stay.
+A thousand sounded good for a night of work.
+It’s not great for indefinite room and board for your weird son.”

-“I only have so much cash with me right now, and I need to keep some for my own expenses.
-Once this is all settled, I’ll pay you… I don’t know.
-Whatever is reasonable, taking into account how long this takes and any complications.
-You know I have the money to back that promise up.”
+“I only have so much cash, and I need to keep some for expenses.
+Once this is settled, I’ll pay you whatever is reasonable.
+You know I have the money to back up that promise.”

 “You’re asking me to take in an entire person.”